chaimPaneth/react-native-zoom-bridge/README.md

 The issue when releasing to app store with unsupported architecture is because the development SDK works for both simulator and real device.
 You can work around this issue by following this answer to add script in `Build Phases` that filters out unsupported architectures: https://stackoverflow.com/questions/30547283/submit-to-app-store-issues-unsupported-architecture-x86.
 You may want to modify the script to be more specific, i.e. replace `'*.framework'` with `'MobileRTC.framework'`
 </details>

+**Afterwards you will have to rename the header imports in the whole SDK removing the leading `MobileRTC/` from the header imports. see [Incorrect header imports](#incorrect-header-imports)**

 ### Android